masonelmore/esi/docs/CharacterApi.md

 > []GetCharactersCharacterIdTitles200Ok GetCharactersCharacterIdTitles(ctx, characterId, optional)
 Get character corporation titles

-Returns a character's titles  --- Alternate route: `/dev/characters/{character_id}/titles/`  Alternate route: `/legacy/characters/{character_id}/titles/`  Alternate route: `/v1/characters/{character_id}/titles/`  --- This route is cached for up to 3600 seconds
+Returns a character's titles  ---  This route is cached for up to 3600 seconds

 ### Required Parameters